BAIZID-171/OPTIX-RAT/README.md

 - <a href="https://replit.com......">Fork Repo</a>
 - Open your telegram then search <a href="https://t.me/BotFather"> @BotFather</a>
 - Type ```/newbot```
 - Then send your bot name.
-For example : SH-Hacked_Bot
+For example : OPTIX-RAT
 - Send your bot username.
-For example sh_hacked_bot
+For example Optix_Rat_bot
 - Copy the botToken and paste it on index.js token value
 - The search <a href="https://t.me/cybersh_bot">@cybersh_bot</a> then type ````/id````
 - Copy your id and edit the index.js id value.